 2. Help Give College Students a Savings Jump-Start

 Now that we’ve got a gift for the younger kids covered, what should you give to the college-aged (or high school) kid on your list?
 While many young adults may want gift cards or Apple’s latest release, a solid investment guidebooks can teach them the savings and investing basics that immediately will provide real-life value.
 For instance, pictured above is the acclaimed book The Elements of Investing by Burt Malkiel and Charley Ellis (both members of the Rebalance Investment Committee).
 This book is hands down the number one piece of financial literature I would recommend everyone read (in fact, Rebalance gives it to all everyone in our firm, clients, and family members!).
 It is straight-forward and effective, and even the most casual reader can finish it within an evening or two.
-Sure, kids may not want to hit the books on holiday break, but you can always add a gift card to their favorite coffee joint and a tote to carry all of their new books in to spice up the present.
+Sure, kids may not want to hit the books on holiday break, but to spice up the present you can always add a gift card to their favorite coffee joint and a tote to carry all of their new books.

 3. Give the Gift of Good Financial Advice